ssantars/Room-Reservation-Automation/README.md

 Phase 2
 - Want to make this a program that runs on the command line to allow for easy use.
--Incorporate options to allow for multiple users logins to locate a room together.
+- Incorporate options to allow for multiple users logins to locate a room together.
 Allowing a signle individual to use friend's logins to grab additional 2 hour time gap of the same room.
+- Currently only works for Gateway study center, but want to allow for any library to study area that allows students to reserve rooms